Dachkovski/Investigations-on-hyperinflations/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Must give credit to Gapminder and affiliates for the data.
-You can find the Licensing for the data and other descriptive information at the Gapminder link available [here](https://www.gapminder.org/).